 Exercises to Get a Beautiful, Toned Middle Back

-Before slamming your rhomboids with heavy weight exercises, it is important to activate your rhomboids and learn how to use them correctly to ensure that you benefit from the other weight exercises.
+Before slamming your rhomboids with heavy weight mid back exercises, it is important to activate your rhomboids and learn how to use them correctly to ensure that you benefit from the other weight exercises.
 The bat wings exercise is a simple activation exercise that will improve your posture and wake those lazy and weak muscles up.

 Grab a set of dumbbells and lie face down on a bench allowing the weights to rest on the floor.
 Pull the weights up towards your ribs, squeezing your shoulder blades together at the top for a count of two.
 Focus on bringing the weights up so your thumbs are touching your armpits.
 Perform four sets of five reps.